Azure App Service – SameSite cookie handling and .NET Framework 4.7.2 patch

-In addition to the .NET Framework patch, Azure App Service has introduced a compatibility behavior for the scenario where an HTTP/HTTPS response includes a cookie header with a SameSite property set to a value of "None" and the requesting user agent matches a specific subset of older browsers that do not support the newer 2019 SameSite standard and so do not recognise the SameSite property of "None".
-When an older browser is detected, Azure App Service will automatically remove the SameSite=None cookie property if it is detected in the response headers.
+In addition to the .NET Framework patch, Azure App Service has introduced a compatibility behaviour for the scenario where an HTTP/HTTPS response includes a cookie header with a SameSite property set to a value of “None”, and the requesting user agent matches a specific subset of older browsers that don’t support the newer 2019 SameSite standard and so don’t recognise the SameSite property of “None”.
+When an older browser is detected, Azure App Service will automatically remove the SameSite=None cookie property if it’s detected in the response headers.

-The net effect of the App Service compatibility behavior is that a specific subset of older browsers will not receive an unrecognised SameSite value (which can cause older browsers to revert to SameSite=Strict behavior), while newer browsers like Chrome v80 will receive the SameSite=None cookie property.
+The net effect of the App Service compatibility behaviour is that a specific subset of older browsers won’t receive an unrecognised SameSite value (which can cause older browsers to revert to SameSite=Strict behaviour), while newer browsers such as Chrome v80 will receive the SameSite=None cookie property.

 The specific detection logic used by App Service for deciding when to remove the SameSite=None property from a response follows the pseudo-logic documented in this article.

-Developers should review their applications’ usage and reliance (if any) on the SameSite cookie property and update application logic with user agent detection and special handling as appropriate for each application’s scenario.
-The App Service platform’s compatibility behavior is intended only as a partial mitigation to aid developers while applications are updated to handle the 2019 SameSite behavior implemented in newer browser versions.
+Developers should review their applications’ usage and reliance (if any) on the SameSite cookie property, and update application logic with user agent detection and special handling as appropriate for each application’s scenario.
+The App Service platform’s compatibility behaviour is only intended as a partial mitigation to aid developers while applications are updated to handle the 2019 SameSite behaviour implemented in newer browser versions.

 Developers should also review additional browser requirements when cookies include the SameSite=None property.
-For example, Chrome v80 will only honor SameSite=None if the cookie is also marked with the Secure attribute and the cookie is flowing over an HTTPS connection.
+For example, Chrome v80 will only honour SameSite=None if the cookie is also marked with the Secure attribute, and the cookie is flowing over an HTTPS connection.
 See more details.